Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/change-channel-for-copilot.md

 ## Overview

-To use Microsoft 365 Copilot, Microsoft 365 Apps must run on the [Current](overview-update-channels.md#current-channel-overview) or [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview).
+To use Microsoft 365 Copilot, Microsoft 365 Apps must run on [Current](overview-update-channels.md#current-channel-overview) or [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview).
 This article provides configuration guidance and best practices on how to switch Microsoft 365 Apps to such a channel.

 > [!NOTE]
 > Assigning the Copilot licenses to users is a required step which is not covered in this documentation.
 For more information, see [How to prepare for Microsoft 365 Copilot](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/how-to-prepare-for-microsoft-365-copilot/ba-p/3851566).